-- Avoid activities that cause you to strain, such as lifting heavy objects as this can cause the heart rate to slow down and so lower the blood pressure.
-Men may benefit from sitting whilst they urinate.
+- Avoid activities that cause you to strain, such as lifting heavy objects as this can cause the heart rate to slow down and lower blood pressure.
+Men may benefit from sitting while they urinate.

 - Small frequent meals are preferable to large meals which can cause the blood vessels to enlarge and reduce blood pressure.
 For the same reason it is advisable for some sufferers to avoid alcohol, or at least an excess of it.

-- If working in a hot atmosphere, open plan offices or a small area, it is advisable to have a fan on hand for those days when you are not one hundred percent.
+- If working in a hot atmosphere, open plan offices or a small area.
+It is advisable to have a fan on hand for those days when you are not feeling one hundred percent.